Is It Safe to Store Passwords on Google Drive? (4 Tips)

 When you store your passwords on Google Drive, you expose your online accounts to unnecessary risk.
 If your passwords fall into the wrong hands, there’s no telling what the consequences would be.

-This guide will explain:
+This guide will cover:

-• How safe is Google Drive for passwords
+• How safe is Google Drive for passwords.

-• Things to consider when choosing to store passwords on Google Drive
+• Things to consider when choosing to store passwords on Google Drive.

-• Types of passwords you should not store on Google Drive
+• Types of passwords you should not store on Google Drive.

-• Trustworthy vs Google Drive for storing passwords
+• Trustworthy vs. Google Drive for storing passwords.

-How Safe Is Google Drive For Passwords?
+How Safe Is Google Drive for Passwords?

 Google Drive does protect user files with encryption and allows users to enable two-step verification to their Google accounts.
 However, since your Google Drive account is connected to the entire G Suite ecosystem and many devices, it can be dangerous to use Google Drive to store passwords.